6G-SANDBOX/docs/docs/toolkit-installer/use-jenkins.md

 Once the pipeline has been cloned, you can proceed to deploy components by following these steps:

-1. Access the pipeline and on the left side go to the `Build with Parameters` section.
+1. Access the pipeline and on the left sidebar go to the `Build with Parameters` section.
 2. Fill in the fields as described in the table below:

 | Field               | Description |